+ Premiere Recording = 15 titles

 who has been presenting

-music concerts, lectures and research papers on American music
+concerts, lectures and research papers on American music

-for over 50 years at scholarly conferences, historical societies,
+years at colleges. conferences, historical societies,

 He is now Director of the Center for American Music preservation (CAMP)